 babiche – snowshoe

-This Quebec word comes from the Algonquian word "ababich" which describes a type of traditional rope made by indigenous American Indians.
+This Quebec word comes from the Algonquian word "ababich" which describes a type of traditional rope made by indigenous American Indians from strips of elk or deer hide.

 binne – bean